learningequality/kolibri-docs/docs/learn.rst

 If the exam in the **Class** tab is listed as having *...questions left*, click on it to resume when you are ready.

-If the exam is listed as *Completed*, click on it to see the score and review your answers.
+Once you submit the exam, it will be listed as *Completed* in the **Class** tab, but you can click on it to see the score and review your answers.

 .. figure:: img/exam-result.png
 	:alt: exams tab